ubports/docs.ubports.com/sdk/apps/qml/QtQuick/MultiPointTouchArea.rst

 This signal is emitted when the global drag threshold has been reached.

-This signal is typically used when a `MultiPointTouchArea </sdk/apps/qml/QtQuick/MultiPointTouchArea/>`__ has been nested in a Flickable or another `MultiPointTouchArea </sdk/apps/qml/QtQuick/MultiPointTouchArea/>`__.
+This signal is typically used when a :ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>` has been nested in a Flickable or another :ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>`.
 When the threshold has been reached and the signal is handled, you can determine whether or not the touch area should grab the current touch points.
 By default they will not be grabbed; to grab them call ``gesture.grab()``.
 If the gesture is not grabbed, the nesting Flickable, for example, would also have an opportunity to grab.

 The gesture object also includes information on the current set of ``touchPoints`` and the ``dragThreshold``.